 Why do I struggle to breathe at night?

 Having shortness of breath at night can be a symptom of many conditions, including sleep apnea, asthma, allergies, anxiety, or panic attacks.
-Deep breathing and sleeping on your side can open your airways and strengthen your lungs to help you sleep better.
+Deep breathing andcan open your airways and strengthen your lungs to help you sleep better.
 However, always be sure to contact your doctor for medical advice and treatment.

 Why can’t I sleep even though I’m tired?

-A few reasons you may not be able to sleep despite being tired include overactive thoughts, being stressed or anxious, ingesting caffeine late in the day, or exercising in the evening.
+A few reasons you may not be able to sleep despite being tired include overactive thoughts, being stressed or anxious, ingesting caffeine late in the day, or exercising in the evening, watching TV or being on your phone till bedtime.

 In order to get good sleep at night, practice better sleep hygiene.
 Try exercising and drinking caffeine in the morning.
 If you’re stressed or anxious before bed, write down your thoughts to settle your brain before trying to sleep.
 Also, avoid working, doing homework, or watching TV in bed.
+Above all, turn off social media and digital devices an hour before you go to bed.
 Using your bed strictly for sleep can help your brain associate it with rest and bedtime.

 What foods or drinks help you sleep faster?